yjain-7/UniAcco-project/README.md

 # UniAcco-project
-Command-line-tool that can parse CSV file in python
+Command-line-tool that can parse CSV file using Python

 1. Open a command-line interface
 2. Navigate to the directory containing the CSVTool.py file